Fred Gerard

-Fredric Frances Gerard (November 14, 1829 – January 30, 1913) was a frontiersman, army scout, and civilian interpreter for George Armstrong Custer's 7th U.S. Cavalry during the Little Bighorn Campaign.
+Fredric Frances Gerard (November 14, 1829 – January 30, 1913) was an American frontiersman, army scout, and civilian interpreter for George Armstrong Custer's 7th U.S. Cavalry during the Little Bighorn Campaign.

 Early life

 Fred Gerard was born in St. Louis on November 14, 1829, to Francois and Catherine Gerard.
 He was educated at Xavier College.

 Trader

 Gerard moved to Fort Pierre, South Dakota in 1848 to work as a trapper for the American Fur Company.
 He later traveled farther up the Missouri River to Fort Clark, where he learned to speak Arikara.

 In 1855, the American Fur Company transferred him to Fort Berthold in the Dakota Territory.
 He remained there until 1869.
 After 1869, he became an independent trader and had stores at Fort Berthold, Fort Stevenson, Fort Buford, and Montana.

 He eventually gave up the fur trade attempted to start a ranch west of Bismarck, North Dakota, across the Missouri River.
 He staked out a claim but, when the Northern Pacific Railroad determined its route, the land was properly claimed by the company.
 However, in exchange for services, the railroad awarded him with 40 acres of land between the Missouri and Heart Rivers (in present day Mandan).